 *When women work, they invest 90 percent of their income back into their families, compared with 35 percent for men.
 By focusing on girls and women, innovative businesses and organizations can spur economic progress, expand markets, and improve health and education outcomes for everyone.
 Source: UN WOMEN

 Quality jobs are critical for security, health and inclusive economic growth.
 In countries like El Salvador and Guatemala, informal employment represents 68.5% and 79% of the total employed population.
 Moreover, climate change, weak governance, unequal access to education, and poor working conditions contribute to higher rates of poverty, violence and illegal immigration.

 All Bpeace Fast Runners create formal jobs that offer legal social protections, and we encourage them to go well beyond.
 As a result, our Fast Runners provide better-quality jobs than most of the region’s private sector.

-In 2021, we went a step further and measured the quality of the formal jobs our Fast Runners provide, and the role Bpeace plays in fostering decent work conditions and provide insights that will guide us as we strengthen our focus on quality jobs.
+In 2021, Bpeace went a step further and measured the quality of the formal jobs our Fast Runners provide.
+The results affirm the role we play in fostering decent work conditions and provide insights that will guide us as we strengthen our focus on quality jobs.

 GUIDING FAST RUNNERS TO INTEGRATE SUSTAINABILITY INTO THEIR OPERATIONS